chrisgrieser/nvim-scissors/README.md

 })
 ```

-Note that Hot-reloading of the new/edited snippet for `basics_ls` also requires
+Note that hot-reloading of the new/edited snippet for `basics_ls` also requires
 `nvim-lspconfig`.

 <!-- LTeX: enabled=false -->